Last week, someone asked me if I knew any writers who would accept $25 for 350 words of quality content.

 What should you charge?

-As health writers, we are in the fortunate yet unfortunate position of having no industry rates.
+As health writers, we are in a fortunate yet unfortunate position of having no industry rates.
+That’s why people have the gall to ask for $25 for 350 words.

 Having no baseline means we can be flexible with our rates, and often this is needed as most writing projects require a different approach.